lambdaxy/Cousera-GettingCleaningDataProject/README.md

 ## Repository Description

+### Important Files

 In accordance with the instructions below this repository contains:
 * A run_analysis.R script that produce the desired transformation on the data and produces the tody datasets.
 * A merged_dataset.csv file that contains a tidy data sets with all the required data merged as explained in the instructions below.
 * A tidy_summary.csv file that contains a summary of the data set per activity and subject with the mean for every measurement that were retained.
 * A CodeBook.md file that describes the datasets as well as the procedure to recreate these datasets.
 * The original dataset in zip format.

+### run_analysis description

+The run_analysis.R script produces de desired tidy output.
+The script assumes that the working directory has been set to its parent directory.

+Besides that it will produce the desired result on its own:
+* The script detects the availability of the original data source.
+If not available in the working directory then the it is downloaded.
+* The script unzips the data source.
+* It then perform all the merging and cleaning to provided an intermediate data set (merged_dataset.csv)
+* Then it proceeds by creating a tidy data set that summarizes the data grouped by subject and activity.
+Providing the mean for each measurement.
+* Finally the unzipped data sets are removed to preserve space.

 ## Instructions